 At the bottom of the gorge, is the stream Skärån which I follow until it merges into Dejebäcken Creek at Korsskär.
 The stream can change from slow meandering to a fast flow, depending on the time of year you are there.

 3.3 km from the Naturum center at Skäralid I hiked to the bridge over Dejebäcken creek at Korsskär.
 Here you can veer left and hike up to Liagården (900 m), which is where I have visited on another hike back in May 2016.
 The sign at the bridge is incorrect showing 2.5 km to Klåveröd!
 It is actually 3.4 km.
-If you click on the above photo it will take you to my Flickr site where you can zoom in to the sign.
 The signs are also wrong and misleading near Klåveröd as well where different signs at different locations show conflicting information.
 You should always plan from home and only trust your own navigation.
 I plan all my hikes using Garmin BaseCamp at home and this is the first step for all my hikes; this is where all my adventures begin.
 The planning is a fun stage of the hike in my opinion.

 Following the stony path alongside Dejebäcken creek I headed west from the bridge towards Klåveröd.
 Looking up to the top of the valley all I could see was the floating mist on the top of the ridge-line.
 It has been raining every day of November this year and today is the first day without precipitation.
 Apparently it is one of the Novembers with the most rainfall ever on record.